'Planning is bringing the future into the present so that you can do something about it now.' – Alan Lakein

 Take a minute.
 Think of all the time you've just saved.
 Bask.

 You're not alone!
 There are so many resources you can use to help create an exceptional content marketing strategy that delivers more traffic and more leads.

 - Plan time for your team to come up with ideas.
-Research says the more people working on a problem, the better.
-All you have to do is put it all together, like some kind of 1000 piece puzzle aficionado.
+The more people working on a problem, the better.
+All you have to do is put it all together, like some kind of 1,000 piece puzzle aficionado.